mbabenko21/Resume/app/js/pages/en/about_me.md

 - - -

-I am constantly developing their potential and learn something new.
+I am constantly enhance my potential and learn something new.
-Ready to learn and explore unfamiliar things for them selves.
+I am ready to learn and explore unfamiliar things for myself.

 I have experience working in team, as well as experience with heavy-duty servers